TinyWebEx/Localizer/README.md

 ### Keeping child elements in HTML

 By default, this module just replaces the whole text/content of an HTML tag.
 A common use case is that you may need to include different sub-HTML items (children of the HTML parent) in your translation however.
 Especially, you may want to allow translators to adjust their position in the translation.

-_Instead of using HTML_ it is suggested to use this method.
+This is e.g. useful when you want to include links in your translation.

-basically you just need to add `data-opt-i18n-keep-children` to the HTML parent that needs to be translated this way.
+To do so, you just need to add `data-opt-i18n-keep-children` to the HTML parent that needs to be translated this way.
 It will then:
 * put all HTML tags into a substitutions (`$1`, `$2`, …), which you can use to refer to your content in the translation
 * translate only the actual text content and adjust the position/ordering of the HTML tags, so they meet the translation result